Creatives, Becka & Julianna found love unexpectedly, but it was a romance that blossomed into a connection like no other, a love without boundaries.

 As soon as she walked in, I was so drawn to her.

 I immediately hopped up to help her get her gear out of the car and then proceeded to try to hide in the corner for the rest of the night.
-Part of the reason was that she was intimidating and part because I was still recovering from a concussion and social interaction was super tiring.
+Part of the reason was because she was intimidating and part because I was still recovering from a concussion and social interaction was super tiring.
 But she kept cracking jokes in my direction and being relentlessly warm, and that was that.

 J: Only my second week in San Diego, I befriended a banker from Wells Fargo [who I went on a date with] while cashing some savings bonds [I was short on rent] and he got me in contact with another musician in town.
 That musician, who is now a great friend, booked me for the house show at Becka’s place.